embedded-dev-research/itlab_2024/README.md

   sudo apt-get install python3-pip python3-dev libprotobuf-dev protobuf-compiler
   ```

-2. Open directory where you want to save the [onnx library](https://github.com/onnx/onnx.git).
+2. Open directory where you want to save the [ONNX library](https://github.com/onnx/onnx.git).

 3. Open a terminal and execute these commands:
   ```